Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 ### Project Overview
-The data project aims to provide a concised insights about the performances of cars over the past few years.
+The data project aims to provide an insights about the performances of cars over the past few years.
 By analyzing various aspects of the car dataset, I was able to make data-driven recommendation and gaining proficient understanding for each car performances.

 ### Data Sources
 Car Data:The primary database used for this analysis is the "car_data.cvs" file from kaggle, Containing detailed information about each Car_Id,brand,model,year,color,mileage,price and location